GoogleContainerTools/skaffold/docs/content/en/docs/concepts/image_repositories/_index.md

 weight: 70
 ---

-This page discusses how Skaffold handles image repositories.
-In particular, how to work with insecure repositories.

 Skaffold allows for automatically rewriting image names to your repository.
 This way you can grab a Skaffold project and just `skaffold run` it to deploy to your cluster.
 The way to achieve this is the `default-repo` functionality: